 Recommended Products

-LARGE & ONE-PIECE – Comparable to a queen mattress in size.
-No hassle with puzzle pieces.
-Ideal as a baby mat for floor in any room.
+LARGE & ONE-PIECE - comparable to a queen mattress in size.
+No hassle with puzzle mat pieces

 NO ASSEMBLY REQUIRED: Simply unfold this baby playpen foldable to create an instant corrales para bebes, saving you time and hassle.
 No tools required.
 (Individual panels are removable.)
 Easy storage and take it anywhere; anti-slip/non-scratch pads work on any surface indoors/outdoors.